lleuad0/android-oreo-developer-course/README.md

-# android-oreo-developer-course
-A repository storing the projects made for "The Complete Android Oreo Developer Course" on Udemy.
+# Android Oreo Developer Course
+## Times Table
+This app consists of two parts.
+The slider above allows the user to select a number from 1 to 20.
+The list below shows the chosen number times 1, 2 and so on up to 10.